christian-konrad/chronicle-db-on-raft-thesis/src/05_evaluation.md

 // TODO consider Amdahls Law here for upfront theoretical considerations https://en.wikipedia.org/wiki/Amdahl%27s_law

 ### Querying and Aggregation

+### Fault-Tolerance

+The Raft protocol is formally proven (TODO reference to proof)...
+It is not byzanthine-fault tolerant...

+TODO any experimental setup to test fault tolerance anecdotably?

 ### Usability and Developer Experience